sonyography/100DaysOfCode/r1-log.md

 ## R1D19 - 7 Oct'23, Sat
 Finished splitting the Mood Entry Screen into components.
 Once I understood the principle, it turned out to be really easy.
 Also finally, fixed the UI which now clearly shows which emotion is selected and allows deselection.

+## R1D20 - 8 Oct'23, Sun
+Finished splitting the Journal Entry Screen into components.
+Still need to fix sorting by date.
+But probably will do a few more functionalities before UI changes.